Inner Peace, Outer Impact:

 Schedule

-June 23: Welcome breakfast, tour Genocide Museum, travel to Vintage Cottage Resort on Lake Muhazi
+June 23: tour Genocide Museum, travel to Vintage Cottage Resort on Lake Muhazi

 June 24: Safari at Akagera Park